Skip to main content

 Rental Yield

-Cash-on-cash return is more meaningful than yield for leveraged investors.
-If you buy a $300,000 property with $60,000 down and earn $6,000/year in net income, your cash-on-cash return is 10% ($6,000 / $60,000) — much higher than the 2% net yield on total property value.
-Leverage amplifies returns (and risks).
+If you're using a mortgage (and most investors are), cash-on-cash return matters more than yield alone.
+Buy a $300,000 property with $60,000 down and earn $6,000 a year in net income, and your cash-on-cash return is 10% ($6,000 / $60,000)—much better than the 2% net yield calculated on the total property value.
+Leverage boosts your returns, though it also magnifies your risk.

 Frequently Asked Questions